Brighten Up Great Ayton

 Cook Cottage Memorial Garden Planting

-- A grant has been given, from North Yorkshire County Council’s Locality Fund, to provide seating and planting for a community garden at the village hall which will be maintained by the Brighten Up Great Ayton group.
+- A grant was given, from North Yorkshire County Council’s Locality Fund, to provide seating and planting for a community garden at the Village Hall which will be maintained by the Brighten Up Great Ayton group.